db23ai/Linux-configuration-troubleshooting/xclock-troubleshooting-guide.md

-🖥️ Configure xclock in Oracle Linux 8 for GUI Display
+🖥️ Fix xclock Display Not Working in Oracle Linux 8

     Issue:
     bash: xclock: command not found